Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 ## [Changed] New API - BREAKING!

 Big part of Brain Monkey is acting as a "bridge" between Mockery an Patchwork, that is, make Mockery DSL for expectations available for functions and WordPress hooks.

-To access the Mockery API, there were in Brain Monkey v1 provided two different methods:
+To access the Mockery API, Brain Monkey v1 provided two different methods:

 1. using static methods on the `Brain\Monkey` class
 2. using static methods on one of the three feature-specific classes `Brain\Monkey\Functions`, `Brain\Monkey\WP\Actions` or `Brain\Monkey\WP\Filters`

 For example: